OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/cloudsmith-feed.md

 ## Adding Cloudsmith as an External Feed for Octopus Deploy
 Now that we have created our repository we can add our Cloudsmith repository as an external feed in our Octopus Deploy account.

-Log into your Octopus control centre and navigate to the Octopus dashboard for your Organization.
+Log into your Octopus control center and navigate to the Octopus dashboard for your Organization.

 Navigate to your Organizations Cloud instance, by clicking the *View* button and selecting your plan.